Thai oil spill having "extreme" impact on tourism - minister

 "I'm very concerned, I didn't think this spill would impact tourism in such an extreme way."

-About 50,000 liters of crude oil poured into the Gulf of Thailand from a pipeline on Saturday, about 20 km (12 miles) off the coast, the fourth major oil spill in Thai history.
+About 50,000 litres of crude oil poured into the Gulf of Thailand from a pipeline on Saturday, about 20 km (12 miles) off the coast, the fourth major oil spill in Thai history.

-The pipeline operator, PTT Global Chemical, apologized and said the leak had been plugged.
+The pipeline operator, PTT Global Chemical (PTTGC.BK), apologised and said the leak had been plugged.
 The clean-up operation would take another two to three days, it said.

 Worst hit was the beach at Ao Prao, or Coconut Bay, but tourists elsewhere on the island were getting out.